You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Their main areas of interest are consumer health, self-help, psychology, business, economics, investing, and books of regional interest.

 The first step to getting published with Addicus Books is sending an email query that describes the nature of your topic, your author’s background, the ideal market, and the way your book will reach this audience.
-They request that you send a one-page email with the overview of your project, without attachments.
+They request you to send a one-page email with the overview of your project, without attachments.

 Email: Info@AddicusBooks.com